Heem-dev/100-days-of-code/log.md

 # Day 5, 5/1/2024.

 Fixed a similar bug to yesterday's where changing a task after creation would not be saved after refreshing.
+# Day 6, 6/1/2024.

+Fixed bug where the last clicked button would be repeated.
+Changed style and svg icon.